-Data confidentiality in machine translation
+Data confidentiality terms and policies of machine translation APIs

 Some machine translation providers use client data to train and improve their translation systems.
 Many data are confidential for machine translation.

 - Client consumer user data

 Machine translation providers keep data confidential by complying with specific terms or policies: